-To calculate the penalty, take your standard monthly premium amount and increase it by 10 percent for each 12-months you could have had Part B but didn’t.
-For example, if you could have had Part B for two years but didn’t, you’d have to pay a 20 percent penalty.
-Your monthly premium would be increased by 20 percent for as long as you have Part B. For example, if you pay $164.90 per month, your penalty would be $32.98 and you would have to pay $197.88 per month.
+To calculate the penalty, take your standard monthly premium amount and increase it by 10% for each 12-month period you could have had Part B but didn’t.
+For example, if you could have had Part B for two years but didn’t, you’d have to pay a 20% penalty.
+Your monthly premium would be increased by 20% for as long as you have Part B.

 Do you have to pay for Medicare?